 Read the Good Guide to Pensions, from Good With Money, here

 Pensions giant Aviva has a number of ethical funds that can go into a pension.
 Top performers with strong sustainable investment policies include the Liontrust Sustainable Future range, all of which are available through Aviva.
 Others include Royal London Ethical Bond, Rathbone Ethical Bond, Axa Ethical Distribution and Kames Ethical Cautious Managed.
 For more on these funds and more, see Good With Money’s latest Good Investment Review.

 Royal London runs both a workplace and a personal pension plan.
 The former will be decided by your company while the latter is available to buy through a financial adviser.
-The firm has a number of ethical and sustainable funds, including its ethical bond product (see above), as well Royal London Sustainable World and UK Ethical Equity.
-It is ranked highest by Ethical Consumer in its pensions provider category, scoring 12 out of 20 thanks largely to its status as a mutual firm.
+The firm has a number of ethical and sustainable funds, including its ethical bond product (see above), as well as Royal London Sustainable World and UK Ethical Equity.

 The Henderson Global Sustainable Equity fund is an offshoot of the Janus Henserson Global Sustainable Equity fund and is available through the Zurich pension scheme.
 After the Liontrust Sustainable Future range available through Aviva, it is one of the better ethical pension funds.
 Unlike most, it does not invest in oil and gas with the manager seeking to actively invest in global companies whose products and services are considered as contributing to positive environmental or social change.
 It also regularly publishes all of its holdings as well as a positive impact report.